Cal Poly English Major Takes Part in Prestigious Internship in the U.S. Congress

 Contreras advises other Latino students like himself to seek out opportunities like the CHCI program, and not to be afraid of applying, even if at first they don’t seem like the perfect fit.
 “I would tell them to put their heart and soul into the things they write down in their application,” Contreras said.
 “Look at their community and the issues that are affecting them.
 Get involved in the issues that are going on in their community.
 That’s what the CHCI wanted.
 They wanted to know how I was getting involved on a local level, how I was challenging things that were going on.”

-Contreras is graduating from Cal Poly at the end of the fall quarter, and while he isn’t entirely sure of his future plans – he is considering career options in business, teaching and politics – he’s sure that whatever he does, he’s going to think big.
+Contreras graduated from Cal Poly at the end of the fall 2016 quarter, and while he isn’t entirely sure of his future plans - he is considering career options in business, teaching and politics - he’s sure that whatever he does, he’s going to think big.
 “I’m dreaming big,” Contreras said.
 “Up to this point, I didn’t think I could make it this far.
 I never thought I’d have these ideas going through my head.”
 This summer’s Washington, D.C., internship helped Contreras rethink the possibilities.